Papaya: Production

-In 2023, world production of papayas was 14 million tonnes, led by India with 37% of the total (table).
+In 2024, world production of papayas was 15 million tonnes, led by India with 36% of the total (table).

 Global papaya production grew significantly over the early 21st century, mainly as a result of increased production in India and demand by the United States.
 The United States is the largest importer of papayas worldwide.

 In South Africa, papaya orchards yield up to 100 tonnes of fruit per hectare.

 Toxicity

 Papaya releases a latex fluid when not ripe, possibly causing irritation and an allergic reaction in some people.
 Because the enzyme papain acts as an allergen in sensitive individuals, meat that has been tenderized with it may induce an allergic reaction.

-Vernacular names

-The papaya plant is known by various regional names in India, reflecting its widespread cultivation and use in local cuisines and traditional medicine.